What is a Disabled Facilities Grant 2018? Some Local Authorities offer the DFG in England, Wales, and Northern Ireland.

 There must be a person with a disability living in the property.
 If so, owner occupiers, private tenants, or landlords may get a DFG.
 The financial assistance can help pay for necessary adaptations to the building.

-You may get the grant if the changes you need are necessary to meet your needs.
+You may get the grant if the changes that you need are necessary to meet your daily needs.
 The list of alterations and adaptations include:

 Note: A Disabled Facilities Grant does not affect your rights to benefits and allowances.